 Aimee: The most common place that people get their pets micro-chipped are either at the shelter or at their private veterinarian.
 Private veterinarians will tend to charge a little bit more.
 It could cost you in the neighborhood of 50 to 75 dollars.
 Whereas sheltering agencies and vaccine clinics sometimes offer it for much less.
 I know in our adoption centers, we do micro-chip Mondays for ten dollars every week.
 So if you shop around, you can usually find reduced-cost options or even free options if cost is a consideration.

 Samantha: Oh, that's excellent.
 And I know in some of the shelters are rescues.
-I know in the last few years, the shelters in our area, just like pets come spayed and neutered, they will come with micro-chips too, as well if you adopt.
+I know in the last few years, the shelters in our area, just like pets come spayed and neutered, will come with micro-chips too, as well if you adopt.

 Aimee: Yes.
 They do.
 Most shelters and rescue groups micro-chip as a matter of practice, that they do it with every pet that comes in.
-So that's fantastic, you, as a pet owner, need to make sure that when you adopt that pet, you get all the information, so that you can register that micro-chip in your name, and get your contact information attached to it so that if your pet's ever lost, the call comes to you instead of to the rescue or shelter.
+So that's fantastic, you, as a pet owner, need to make sure that when you adopt that pet, you get all the information, so that you can register that microchip in your name, and get your contact information attached to it so that if your pet's ever lost, the call comes to you instead of to the rescue or shelter.

 Samantha: Yes.
 Absolutely.
 Of course.
 That's an excellent tip as well.

-Let's just say your pet doesn't have a micro-chip.
+Let's just say your pet doesn't have a microchip.
 A lot of people that ask me questions about it, they're thinking about it.
-But like you said, there's some mis-information out there about like, for example causing cancer, or being painful or things like that.
+But like you said, there's some misinformation out there about like, for example causing cancer, or being painful, or things like that.
 So they haven't done it quite yet.

-So let's say your pet isn't micro-chipped and he gets lost.
+So let's say your pet isn't microchipped and he gets lost.
 Do you have tips for pet owners who have, unfortunately, experienced that?

 Aimee: I do.
 The first tip would be, make it less likely for your pet to want to wander.
 So do spay or neuter.
 Because often, especially for male dogs, them getting excited about a female in heat is what causes them to go explore in the first place.
 So you can lessen your chances by making sure your pet's spayed or neutered.

 And then, as soon as your pet gets lost, as soon as you realize your pet's gone, you need a plan.
-That is everything from having good photos of your pet, posting them on social media, asking your friends and family to help you look, searching around your neighborhood, having an ID tag on your dog or cat, so that hopefully a neighbor who find them can bring them straight home without ever even going to the shelter.
+That is everything from having good photos of your pet, posting them on social media, asking your friends and family to help you look, searching around your neighborhood, having an ID tag on your dog or cat, so that hopefully a neighbor who finds them can bring them straight home without ever even going to the shelter.

 That said, if you don't find your pet right away in your neighborhood, you should know where your local shelters are and file a lost pet report with them, as well as fliers in places around the neighborhood, and then keep checking back.
 Because sometimes a dog or cat will be on their own for a couple of days before they end up at the shelter.
-So it could be that when you first called the shelter, or visited the shelter, your pet wasn't there, but a couple days later they are.
+So it could be that when you first called the shelter or visited the shelter, your pet wasn't there, but a couple of days later they are.

 Aimee: There are some GPS collar attachments out there, and I actually have one on one of my dogs, who is a little skittish.
 So those can be a valuable tool, particularly if you know that you have an animal that is prone to getting out.
-What I will say, though, is that none of those have an extended battery life.
+What I will say, though, is that none of those have extended battery life.
 So if you're going to use a GPS collar as a backup, you have to remember to be very vigilant about charging it every two or three or five days so that it will be working if and when your pet gets out.